Have you ever been woken from a deep and dreamless sleep with the urgent need to run to the toilet?

 - Avoiding drinks, such as alcohol and caffeine, which can cause bladder irritation.

-- Avoiding foods, such as chocolate, spicy foods, acidic foods, and artificial sweeteners, which can also cause bladder irritation.
+- Avoiding foods such as chocolate, spicy foods, acidic foods, and artificial sweeteners, which can also cause bladder irritation.

-- Keeping a food diary, so you can identify specific foods that may affect your symptoms.
+- Keeping a food diary so you can identify specific foods that may affect your symptoms.

 - If you are taking diuretics, timing is an important consideration to discuss with your doctor.

-- Practicing kegel exercises (pelvic floor exercises), to help strengthen pelvic muscles and improve bladder control.
+- Practicing kegel exercises (pelvic floor exercises) to help strengthen pelvic muscles and improve bladder control.

 Conclusion

-Nocturia can be an embarrassing condition that leaves you sleep-deprived and fatigued.
-While it might be easy to dismiss as part of ‘growing older,’ it can affect the quality of life and could signify an underlying health problem.
+- While it might be easy to dismiss as part of ‘growing older,’ it can affect the quality of life and could signify an underlying health problem.

-Luckily there are many nocturia treatment options available, as well as lifestyle changes that can help to manage symptoms.
+- Luckily, there are many nocturia treatment options available, as well as lifestyle changes that can help to manage symptoms.

 Explore More